Tsubulko/rsschool-cv/cv.md

 ## Education:

-*Belarusian State Umiversity of Informatics and Radioelectronics (completed)*
+*Belarusian State University of Informatics and Radioelectronics (completed)*

 ***